nodejs/node/doc/api/quic.md

 * Query activity statistics

-Unlike the `net.Socket` and `tls.TLSSocket`, a `QuicSocket` instance cannot be directly used by user code at the JavaScript level to send or receive data.
+Unlike the `net.Socket` and `tls.TLSSocket`, a `QuicSocket` instance cannot be directly used by user code at the JavaScript level to send or receive data over the network.

 ### Client and Server QuicSessions